qworld-hack-test/qworld-hack-test.github.io/index.md

 {% if site.event_status != "over" %}

-Scientists from the University of Bristol are hosting a X-day hackathon on
+A 7 day hackathon on Quantum computing and technologies organised by QWorld
-{{ site.event_date }}, open to researchers, to...
+{{ site.event_date }}, Open for students, researches, academia and industry.

 Researchers can sign up to [topics ranging from]({{ site.baseurl }}{% link projects.md %})
 ... to ..., and more.
 Teams will be led by senior academics from a range of